Is your motorhome ready for an emergency? Follow these steps to make sure

 Propane

 Propane is vital to the RV that operates its cook range, oven, refrigerator, and furnace on LPG.
 So be sure to fill when the propane gauge drops below 1/2 – 3/4 full.
 Maintaining your supply at close to full capacity is not only a good idea for emergency considerations, but don’t forget—in 2021, we had a propane shortage scare that did not fully materialize but nevertheless gave cause for concern for ready supply on the road.
-I also keep a half-dozen bottles of camp cook stove propane on hand as well.
+I also keep a half-dozen bottles of camp cook stove propane on hand, as well.

 Tires

 Keep an eye on tire condition and pressure, especially during the dormant off-season months, boondocking, or during any extended period of idleness.
 A significant emergency would not be a good time to need tire service, replacement, or roadside service.
 For camper vans Class B and C operators, it goes without saying that you will probably carry a spare tire.
-This issue is more complex for the Class A motorist who, like me, does not have the room to haul around a 200+ lb. spare tire, nor the ability to remove a flat tire, mount a spare while on the road on the rim, etc. My experience and observation are that most Class A coach owners do not carry a spare.
+This issue is more complex for the Class A motorist who does not have the room to haul around a 200+ lb. spare tire, nor the ability to remove a flat tire, mount a spare while on the road on the rim, etc. My experience and observation are that most Class A coach owners do not carry a spare.
 But this can be a significant hindrance to travel in an emergency that may shutter tire shops and curtail roadside service organizations.

 In the increasingly uncertain world in which we live, it is a good idea to remember the Boy Scout motto and keep your RV ready to aid in dealing with an emergency.